Chart Color Schemes

 The educational profile of Sylvania exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate stands at 27.7%, significantly lower than Greater Sydney's average of 38.0%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent (19.3%), followed by postgraduate qualifications (6.3%) and graduate diplomas (2.1%).
-Vocational credentials are also common, with 34.9% of residents aged 15+ holding such qualifications, including advanced diplomas (13.3%) and certificates (21.6%).
+The area's university qualification rate is 27.7%, significantly lower than Greater Sydney's average of 38.0%.
+Bachelor degrees are the most common, at 19.3%, followed by postgraduate qualifications (6.3%) and graduate diplomas (2.1%).
+Vocational credentials are prevalent, with 34.9% of residents aged 15+ holding them, including advanced diplomas (13.3%) and certificates (21.6%).
+Educational participation is high, with 27.2% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education